michael-collins/feeling-responsive/collections/_assignments/project-1.md

 - template: assignment-description
   block: assignment-a-description
   headline: Description
-  content: In this exercise, you will practice polygonal modeling fundamentals and
+  content: In this project, you will apply creative thinking skills to develop images
-    will use 3D software to build a polygonal model of the 1927 Kem Weber Airline Chair.
+    using 3D software tools.
+The project theme that should be accounted for while pursuing individual content interests.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   numbered-items-list: